MindMimicLabs/building-blocks/README.md

 ![MIT license](https://img.shields.io/badge/License-MIT-green.svg)

 Below is a list of the corpus tools we use at Mind Mimic Labs.
-They are intended to be building blocks for both general research in our lab as well as publication boiler plate.
+They are intended to be building blocks for both general research in our lab as well as publication boilerplate.
 Each tool is stand-alone and includes both code and documentation.
 The code will have its own `requirements.txt` file.
-The documentation will include both instructions as to what the code is for, how to run it, and what publication boiler plate to put in the Methods and Materials section.
+The documentation will include both instructions as to what the code is for, how to run it, and what publication boilerplate to put in the Methods and Materials section.

 ## Scripts